Jeremy26/path-planning/README.md

 - Comment /* L304 & L356 */
 - Uncomment MAIN.CPP L298 to L302
 ```

+## Results

+Both could finish the track in about 5:30 at average speed of 50mph.
+The first implementation is simple and clear; it allows the car to drive in what I call a handcoded way.
+The second implementation relies on costs/trajectories; it is more scallable but harder to implement and in this project not necessarly more efficient.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).